devbisme/skidl/docs/usage.rst

 --------------------------

-This is the minimum that you need to know to design electronic circuitry using |skidl|:
+This is the minimum that you need to know to design electronic circuitry using SKiDL:

-* How to get access to |skidl|.
+* How to get access to SKiDL.
 * How to find and instantiate a component (or *part*).
 * How to connect *pins* of the parts to each other using *nets*.
 * How to run an ERC on the circuit.
 * How to generate a *netlist* for the circuit that serves as input to a PCB layout tool.

-I'll demonstrate these steps using |skidl| in an interactive Python session, but normally the statements that are shown would be entered into a file and executed as a Python script.
+I'll demonstrate these steps using SKiDL in an interactive Python session, but normally the statements that are shown would be entered into a file and executed as a Python script.